Disclaimer: This blog does contain affiliate links. We may receive a commission based on the sale.

 Add flour and cornstarch gradually while beating continuously.
 Beat until light (I do about 3-4 minutes with the hand mixer) You’ll know the batter is ready if when you roll it in your hands it feels very creamy rather than floury dough.

-Drop by the teaspoon full onto ungreased cookie sheet.
-Bake in a 375 degree oven for 12 – 14 minutes.
+Drop by the teaspoon full onto an ungreased cookie sheet.
+Bake in a 375-degree oven for 12 – 14 minutes.